Analysis of chaos and regularity in the open Dicke model: DIAGONALIZATION OF THE DICKE LIOUVILLIAN

 where the index $f(n,m_{z})=(2j+1)n+m_{z}+j+1$ reorders the elements of the basis with one value.
-As was mentioned previously, the Fock basis is infinite; nevertheless a truncation finite value $n_{\max}$ for the bosonic subspace is selected in order to solve the system numerically.
+As was mentioned previously, the Fock basis is infinite; nevertheless, a truncation finite value $n_{\max}$ of the bosonic subspace (maximum number of photons) is selected to solve the system numerically.

 The Fock basis can be used to generate the diagonalization basis of the Dicke Liouvillian or Liouville basis